projectatomic/atomic-site/README.md

 3. Edit!

-   When you edit files (pages, layouts, CSS, etc.), the site will dyanmically update in development mode.
+   When you edit files (pages, layouts, CSS, etc.), the site will dynamically update in development mode.
 (There's no need to refresh the page, unless you get a Ruby error.)